petrkrulis2022/aix-flare-recall-full/scripts/README.md

 # Scripts Directory

-This directory contains deployment and utility scripts for the project.
-Add your deployment scripts here.
+This directory contains scripts for deploying and interacting with smart contracts.

+## Structure

+- **crossChainPayment/**: Scripts for cross-chain payment contracts.
+- **fassets/**: Scripts for Flare assets.
+- **fdcExample/**: Scripts for FDC integration.
+- **proofOfReserves/**: Scripts for proof of reserves.
+- **weatherInsurance/**: Scripts for weather-based insurance.

 # Scripts